natureblocks/open-impact-standards/README.md

 - `standard` is the name of the open standard.
 - `parties` is the list of parties relevant to the open standard.
 - The keys of the `nodes` object (denoted as `<node_tag>` below) define the node tags that the schema requires. `Action.tag` must reference a defined node tag.
-- `actions` is a list containing the `Action` objects that comprise the standard's dependency chart.
+- `actions` and `checkpoints` are lists containing the `Action` and `Checkpoint` objects that comprise the standard's dependency chart.
 ````
 {
     standard: string,